MangoIV/MangoIV/README.md

 [![MangoIV's GitHub stats](https://github-readme-stats.vercel.app/api?username=MangoIV&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)

-## I am
-- a Haskell Code Monkey at MLabs
+## What I'm doing
-- an undergrad student at Leipzig University studying CS
+- I study computer science at the university of Leipzig

-## I do
+- I work for MLabs as Haskell and Nix developer
+- Currently I'm interestens in
+  - `singletons` in Haskell
+  - proving with Haskell
+  - Effectsystems
+  - compiling to categories
 - keyboards and PCBs such as the [DracuLad](https://github.com/MangoIV/dracuLad) and the [Le Chiffre Bluetooth drop-in replacement PCB](https://github.com/MangoIV/le_chiff_ble)
-- a lot of experimentations around haskell and nix.

 ## Projects
 - [a bunch of (mostly) haskell-related gists](https://gist.github.com/MangoIV)